 Projectile vomiting is a sudden and temporary condition that occurs when your body's gastrointestinal system decides it must immediately rid itself of your stomach's contents.
 Projectile vomiting is not only unexpected and uncontrollable - it, unsurprisingly, is also quite uncomfortable.
 When your body does not have time to foresee its need to vomit, it can lead to forceful vomiting and, thanks to the extreme force, the contents of your stomach are projected away from you (hence the term projectile vomiting).

-Unlike typical vomiting, projectile vomiting occurs without warning --your body will not deliver any of the typical signs like nausea, but will instead react abruptly, leading to uncontrollable projectile vomiting.
+Unlike typical vomiting, projectile vomiting occurs without warning - your body will not deliver any of the typical signs like nausea, but instead, will react abruptly, leading to uncontrollable projectile vomiting.
 Although the condition is most commonly seen in children and infants, adults may experience it occasionally.
 In most circumstances, projectile vomiting is short-lived; however, if the condition persists (regardless of age), it may indicate a serious health problem.

 An infant who regularly experiences projectile vomiting should visit his or her pediatrician immediately.
 Your child's forceful vomiting may be caused by a simple virus or a more serious condition such as Pyloric Stenos (an intestinal disorder than often requires surgery) may be responsible.
 And even if such conditions are not responsible for the projectile vomiting, you may want to have a doctor check to ensure that nothing is obstructing the person's gastric outlet.